113ll3/Ibmclouddocscli/service-connection.md

 To ensure that you have enhanced control and security over your data when you use the {{site.data.keyword.cloud}} Command Line Interface, you have the option of using private routes to {{site.data.keyword.cloud_notm}} endpoints.
 Private routes are not accessible or reachable over the internet.
 By using the {{site.data.keyword.cloud_notm}} private endpoints feature, you can protect your data from threats from the public network and logically extend your private network.
 {: shortdesc}

-The CLI leverages the private endpoint support that is provided by the {{site.data.keyword.cloud_notm}} platform.
+The CLI uses the private endpoint support that is provided by the {{site.data.keyword.cloud_notm}} platform.
 Platform services that are used by the core CLI, such as IAM, provide private endpoint support.

 If your deployment uses the VPC environment of {{site.data.keyword.cloud_notm}}, private endpoints are exposed through global endpoints.
 If your deployment uses the Classic environment, regional support is provided for a limited number of CLI commands.
 The following regions support private endpoints in Classic environments:
 * `us-south`